 See for yourself at Meadow Drive at the top of Colney Hatch Lane in Muswell Hill.

 Our coaching programme led by Joe Anan caters for beginners, juniors, returners, improvers or those aspiring to league standards, with a wide range of group or individual coaching options: see our coaching information here>>

-We have three high quality, medium speed, astroturf courts which are floodlit for play up to 9:30pm all year round, and we now have one newly-surfaced all-weather court, also floodlit.
+We have four high quality, medium speed, astroturf courts which are floodlit for play up to 9:30pm all year round.
 We have four club sessions every week (Saturday and Sunday afternoons, as well as Wednesday evenings and Thursday mornings) at which we provide balls, and lighting when needed, at no charge.
 There is of course ample time for booking courts for play with other club members via an online booking system.
 We also offer an extensive and varied range of internal and external competitive tennis, with an annual Club Tournament as well as 3 mens and 3 ladies teams in the Middlesex summer league.

-We consider club sessions to be a vital part of a coherent and friendly club and are a indispensable way whereby new members can integrate into the club.
+We consider Club sessions to be a vital part of a coherent and friendly club and are a indispensable way whereby new members can integrate into the club.
 These sessions enable us to keep our small friendly club feel whilst at the same time becoming a major force in Middlesex tennis.
-Club sessions are open to all club standard players: if new members are uncertain then our coach, Joe Anan, will advise and will get you to the required level quickly via his group or individual coaching.
+Club sessions are open to all club standard players: new members need to be assessed by our coach, Joe Anan, before attending.

 Wednesday evenings: 7:00pm to 9:30pm (two courts only)